19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 (c) to erect or alter the height or dimension of any chimney through which air impurities may be discharged from the premises;

-(d) to alter the method of operation or process used in or on the premises to prevent or reduce air pollution;
+(d) to alter or cease the method of operation or process used in or on the premises to prevent, cease or reduce air pollution;

+[12/2011 wef 01/09/2011]

 (e) to use a specified type of fuel to prevent or reduce air pollution;